Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/relevant-precedents-for-signwriting-infrastructure/essay.md

 > mature assets first -> institutional anchoring second -> staffing and credibility next -> grants, philanthropy, and longer-term infrastructure growth after that

-This entry does not claim that SignWriting is identical to any one precedent.
+This entry uses precedent as comparison, not equivalence.

-It claims that the infrastructure move is recognizable.
+The infrastructure move is recognizable.

+The examples below are drawn mostly from English-language institutional records in the United States, United Kingdom, and Australia.
+They are useful analogs, not a claim that stewardship must follow an Anglo-American model; Brazilian, Korean, and other national research or public-infrastructure contexts may offer additional paths.

 ## Why precedents matter